Italy: Migrants paid 8,000 euros each for ‘voyage of death’

 Crotone prosecutor Giuseppe Capoccia confirmed investigators had identified three suspected smugglers, a Turk and two Pakistani nationals.
 A second Turk is believed to have escaped or died in the wreck.

-Italy’s customs police said in a statement that crossing organizers charged 8,000 euros (around $8,500) each for the “voyage of death.”
+Italy’s customs police said in a statement that organizers of the crossing charged 8,000 euros (around $8,500) each for the “voyage of death.”

 Interior Minister Matteo Piantedosi pushed back strongly at suggestions that the rescue was delayed or affected by government policy discouraging aid groups from staying at sea to rescue migrants.

-The EU border agency Frontex has said its aircraft spotted the boat off Crotone late Saturday and alerted Italian authorities.
+The EU border agency Frontex has said its aircraft spotted the boat off Crotone at 10:26 p.m.
+Saturday and alerted Italian authorities.
 Italy sent out two patrol vessels, but they had to turn back because of the poor weather.

-The rescue operation then went out early Sunday after the boat had splintered.
+Piantedosi told a parliamentary committee Tuesday that the ship ran aground on the shoal about 100 meters offshore and broke apart at around 5 a.m.
+Sunday.

-“There was no delay,” Piantedosi said.
+“There was no delay,” Piantedosi told Corriere della Sera.
 “Everything possible was done in absolutely prohibitive sea conditions.”

 Meloni’s right-wing government, which swept elections last year in part on promises to crack down on migration, has concentrated on complicating efforts by humanitarian boats to make multiple rescues in the central Mediterranean by assigning them ports of disembarkation along Italy’s northern coasts.
 That means the vessels need more time to return to the sea after bringing migrants aboard and taking them safely to shore.

-Piantedosi recalled to Corriere della Sera that aid groups don’t normally operate in the area of Sunday’s shipwreck, which occurred off the Calabrian coast in the Ionian Sea.
+Piantedosi recalled to Corriere that aid groups don’t normally operate in the area of Sunday’s shipwreck, which occurred off the Calabrian coast in the Ionian Sea.
 Rather, the aid groups tend to operate in the central Mediterranean, rescuing migrants who set off from Libya or Tunisia.

 Follow AP’s coverage of migration issues at https://apnews.com/hub/migration